jarusll/the-logs/index.md

 layout: layouts/home.html
 ---

+# 2022-05-05

+Dynamic programming & org-mode it is today.

+I haven't setup emacs as proper ide so I've been using vscode for leetcode.

+It happened again, Leetcode passed Wrong answer verdict for a working solution.
+This has happened multiple time and its frustrating.

 # 2022-05-04
 Feel pretty comfortable with Linked lists & Doubly linked lists.
 Recursion still seems to have downside with function call overhead.
 But I still prefer it over iterative solutions.